obzidi4n/tmux-conf/README.md

 * 'tick' and - deletes a tab.

-* 'tick' plus left-right arrow keys get you from tab to tab.
+* 'tick' plus left/right arrow keys get you from tab to tab.